Capital punishment in the United States: Among states

 The distribution of death sentences among states is loosely proportional to their populations and murder rates.
-California, which is the most populous state, also has the largest death row, with over 700 inmates.
-Wyoming, which is the least populous state, has only one condemned man.
+California, which is the most populous state, also has the largest death row, with almost 600 inmates.
+Wyoming, which is the least populous state, has nobody on death row.

 But executions are more frequent (and happen more quickly after sentencing) in conservative states.
 Texas, which is the second most populous state in the Union, carried out over 500 executions during the post-Furman era, more than a third of the national total.
 California has carried out only 13 executions during the same period, and has carried out none since 2006.

 Among races

 Certain races within the United States are disproportionately incarcerated at higher rates than others.
-African Americans in the United States are disproportionately incarcerated in the prison system at higher rates compared to white Americans.
-The proportion of African Americans on death row compared to white Americans is no different.
+African Americans, who make up only 13.6% of the total population, are disproportionately incarcerated in the prison system compared to white Americans.

 Statistics

+As of mid-2025, the number of new death sentences remained at historically low levels, while the number of executions increased compared to 2024.